 We are pleased to advise that Professor Dorothy Keefe, CEO, delivered the report on the Lung Cancer Screening enquiry to the Minister for Health, the Hon.
-Greg Hunt MP on 13 October 2020.
+Greg Hunt MP in October 2020.

 The comprehensive enquiry reviewed national and international evidence and was informed by extensive and inclusive stakeholder consultation.
 The enquiry also considered how to design and deliver a national lung cancer screening program in Australia.